Iterated club shooting and the stationary-logic constructible model: Coding by shooting clubs

+\begin{corollary} If $\Phi$ is a $\Sigma_{2}$ statement, perhaps with ordinal parameters, which is forceable over $L$, then there is a forcing extension of $L$ satisfying $V=C(\aaa)+\Phi$. \end{corollary}

-\begin{proof} If $L[A]$ is a forcing extension of $L$ satisfying $\Phi$, then we can choose a sequence $K=\left\{ \kappa_{n}\mid n<\omega\right\} $ large enough (above the $H(\theta)$ which satisfies $\Phi$) so that $L$ and $L[A]$ agree on all relevant notions, use theorem \ref{thm:mut-fat-squar} to obtain a sequence $\left\langle \bar{S}_{\kappa}\mid\kappa\in K\right\rangle $ such that for every $\kappa\in K$ $\bar{S}_{\kappa}\con S_{\kappa}$ is stationary and the sequence $\left\langle T_{\kappa}\mid\kappa\in K\right\rangle $ where $T_{\kappa}=\kappa\smin\bar{S}_{\kappa}$ is strongly mutually fat.
-Then applying the previous theorem we get the desired extension. \end{proof} This gives us, for example, that for every $\kappa$ of uncountable cofinality, $Con(\zfc)$ implies the consistency of $V=C(\aa)+2^{\aleph_{0}}=\kappa$.
-This is in stark contrast to the case of $C^{*}$, where $V=C^{*}$ implies that $2^{\aleph_{0}}\in\left\{ \aleph_{1},\aleph_{2}\right\} $ and for any $\kappa>\aleph_{0}$ $2^{\kappa}=\kappa^{+}$ (cf. \cite[corollary to theroem 5.20]{IMEL}).
+\begin{proof} If $L[A]$ is a forcing extension of $L$ satisfying $\Phi$, then we can choose a sequence $K=\left\{ \kappa_{n}\mid n<\omega\right\} $ large enough (above the $H(\theta)$ which satisfies $\Phi$) so that $L$ and $L[A]$ agree on all relevant notions, use Theorem \ref{thm:mut-fat-squar} to obtain a sequence $\left\langle \bar{S}_{\kappa}\mid\kappa\in K\right\rangle $ such that for every $\kappa\in K$ $\bar{S}_{\kappa}\con S_{\kappa}$ is stationary and the sequence $\left\langle T_{\kappa}\mid\kappa\in K\right\rangle $ where $T_{\kappa}=\kappa\smin\bar{S}_{\kappa}$ is strongly mutually fat.
+Then applying the previous theorem we get the desired extension. \end{proof} This gives us, for example, that for every $\kappa$ of uncountable cofinality, $Con(\zfc)$ implies the consistency of $V=C(\aaa)+2^{\aleph_{0}}=\kappa$.
+This is in stark contrast to the case of $C^{*}$, where $V=C^{*}$ implies that $2^{\aleph_{0}}\in\left\{ \aleph_{1},\aleph_{2}\right\} $ and for any $\kappa>\aleph_{0}$ $2^{\kappa}=\kappa^{+}$ (cf. \cite[Corollary to Theroem 5.20]{IMEL}).

-\subsection{Iterating $C( \aa)$}
+\subsection{Iterating $C( \aaa)$}

-In this section we want to use the coding construction to produce models with decreasing iterations of $C(\aa)$.
-First we note that the construction above gives us finite iterations: \begin{prop} In the construction of theorem \ref{thm:coding}, for every $n$ $C(\aa)^{L\left[\der^{n+1}A\right]}=L\left[\der^{n}A\right]$ \end{prop}
+In this section we want to use the coding construction to produce models with decreasing iterations of $C(\aaa)$.
+First we note that the construction above gives us finite iterations: \begin{proposition} In the construction of Theorem \ref{thm:coding}, for every $n<\omega$ $C(\aaa)^{L\left[\der^{n+1}A\right]}=L\left[\der^{n}A\right]$. \end{proposition}